ger0/poor-terrarest/README.md

-journal-add requires an input json with 'title' and 'content' journal-get requires a parameter 'title', displays content for the specified entry journal-list lists all journal entries
+journal-add requires an input json with 'title' and 'content' journal-get requires a parameter 'title', displays content for the specified entry journal-list lists all journal entries journal-delete requires a parameter 'title', removes the specified entry